 The design and construction process of a megatall tower is very difficult and complicated project.
 Such projects need a proficient qualified project management that can coordinate effectively between the different teams.
-The Shanghai Tower is a considerable example of successful outstanding management for this type of skyscrapers.
+The tower is a considerable example of successful outstanding management for this type of skyscrapers.

 The tower is multi-functional building.
 It includes nine different functional zones with 7 structural systems and more than 30 electrical, mechanical, and intelligent subsystems.
 It is a complicated structure that requires a large number of specialists and professions in different disciplines to come together.
 Hence, the project employed more than 30 consulting companies in architectural structure, mechanical and electrical engineering, fire protection, and curtain wall design.
 It also contracted with a dozen of subcontractors in foundation, structure, and machinery. [ii]